lumpydave/lumpydave/README.md

 - 👋 Hi, I’m @lumpydave
-- 👀 I’m interested in python and web tools
+- 👀 I’m interested in linux on pc and raspberry pi using python and web tools
 - 🌱 I’m currently learning python

 <!---